WHAT MAKES OUR CURRICULUM DIFFERENT?

 You work with clients in your first semester.
 You also take the basics: Criminal Law, Contract Law, Torts, Property and Civil Procedure.

-And you start a four-course sequence that involves legal writing, leadership, experiential learning, advocacy skills and professionalism.
-Concentrations will be identified in the spring.
+And you start a three-course plus capstone sequence that involves legal writing, leadership, experiential learning, advocacy skills and professionalism.

 - Criminal Law (3)